 Individuals interested in working with children and their families, couples or people in their larger family/social contexts should apply to this program.
 Applicants who have completed a master's degree in counseling, psychology, social work, pastoral counseling or an allied field, and who wish to pursue a career in marriage and family therapy are considered.
 Candidates must provide evidence of three years' experience as a counselor/therapist.
 For additional requirements click on admission.

-The Ed.S. in Marriage and Family Therapy is a 39-credit (minimum) program that must be completed within six years.
+The Ed.S. in Marriage and Family Therapy is a 39-credit (minimum) program that is typically completed in two year, but must be completed within six years.
 It meets the educational requirements for licensure within the state of New Jersey and for associate membership in the American Association for Marriage and Family Therapy.
 Prerequisite courses for the Ed.S. are Couple and Family Dynamics: Systemic Perspectives and Abnormal Psychology.
 If students have not taken these courses prior to admission, they do so as part of the Ed.S. curriculum.

 Accreditation clinical standards require a minimum of 500 hours of supervised client contact (100 hours must be approved supervision) at an appropriate site with an approved supervisor for completion of the program (at least 50 percent with family and couples).
 When all academic and clinical requirements are completed, students take part in the oral defense of a written case study accompanied by taped clinical processes.
 For specific program requirements, click on curriculum.